Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Design Choice

-As we can see from Figure \ref{fig:approach} (step 1), the first module involves training an encoder–decoder–classifier framework $(e_{\theta_e}, d_{\theta_d}, g_{\theta_c})$ to learn model-behavior-aware comprehensive representations of the data.
+As shown in Figure \ref{fig:approach} (step 1), the first Stage involves training an encoder–decoder–classifier framework $(e_{\theta_e}, d_{\theta_d}, g_{\theta_c})$ to learn model-behavior-aware comprehensive representations of the data.
 Given an input sample $x$ with ground-truth label $y$, the encoder $e_{\theta_e}$ maps the input into a latent representation $z = e_{\theta_e}(x)$.
 The classifier $g_{\theta_c}$ produces a label prediction $\hat{y} = g_{\theta_c}(z)$ from the latent code, while the decoder $d_{\theta_d}$ reconstructs the input as $\tilde{x} = d_{\theta_d}(z)$.
 The classifier is trained using a joint objective that balances reconstruction, classification, and stability:

-Here: the first term, $\|x-\tilde{x}\|_2^2$ is the mean-squared error (MSE) reconstruction loss, encouraging the latent representation $z$ to retain as much information from $x$ as possible. $\ell_{\text{CE}}(\hat{y}, y)$ is the cross-entropy loss between the predicted label $\hat{y}$ and the true label $y$, which drives the model to make accurate classifications.
+Here: the first term, $\|x-\tilde{x}\|_2^2$ is the mean-squared error (MSE) reconstruction loss, encouraging the latent representation $z$ to retain as much information from $x$ as possible. $L_{\text{CE}}(\hat{y}, y)$ is the cross-entropy loss between the predicted label $\hat{y}$ and the true label $y$, which drives the model to make accurate classifications.
 And, $\mathsf{F}(x,y;\theta)$ denotes Fisher penalty, i.e., promoting reduction of the top eigenvalue of the FIM, which measures the sensitivity of the model’s loss around correctly classified samples \cite{li2025fishers}.
-Minimizing this term reduces the local curvature of the loss landscape, encouraging the model to converge toward flatter minima, which correspond to more stable generalization behavior, thereby enhancing \emph{autonomy}. $\mathbb{I}\{\hat{y}=y\}$ is an indicator function that equals $1$ if the sample is classified correctly and $0$ otherwise, ensuring that Fisher penalty regularization is applied only to correctly predicted samples.
-This training avoids penalizing the curvature of misclassified samples, since they are already penalized to encourage crossing the decision boundaries via the $\ell_{\text{CE}}(\hat{y}, y)$ loss. $\alpha \in [0,1]$ balances reconstruction against supervised objectives. $\beta \in [0,1]$ controls the trade-off between classification accuracy (cross-entropy) and stability (Fisher penalty) within the supervised component.
+Minimizing this term reduces the local curvature of the loss landscape, encouraging the model to converge toward flatter minima, which correspond to more stable generalization behavior. $\mathbb{I}\{\hat{y}=y\}$ is an indicator function that equals $1$ if the sample is classified correctly and $0$ otherwise, ensuring that Fisher penalty regularization is applied only to correctly predicted samples.
+This training avoids penalizing the curvature of misclassified samples, since they are already penalized to encourage crossing the decision boundaries via the $L_{\text{CE}}(\hat{y}, y)$ loss. $\alpha \in [0,1]$ balances reconstruction against supervised objectives. $\beta \in [0,1]$ controls the trade-off between classification accuracy (cross-entropy) and stability (Fisher penalty) within the supervised component.